jcusnxjnet/11ty/views/note/notes.md

 ---
 <br>

-This is my personal website created in [11ty](https://www.11ty.dev).
-Sort of digital garden but in my own way.
+Welcome to my personal website.
+It's sort of a digital garden but in my own way.
+The site is generated with [11ty](https://www.11ty.dev) and hosted on [Cloudflare](https://www.cloudflare.com).
+Source repository can be found on [GitHub](https://github.com/jcusnxjnet/11ty).
+<br><br>
+Basic navigation:
 {% set navPages = collections.note | eleventyNavigation("Home") %}
 <ul>
 {%- for entry in navPages %}